Yeehawlerz101/GPSTurfWarsTempCodeAdder/README.md

 A: I needed something to take my mind away from college exams and something that challenged me since I've never finished a project that required coding regularly.

-Q: What's your mob code?

-A: "DEViANCE" without the quotes.
-I'm pretty small but hopefully with this will let new players mob up faster to catch up with some of the older players.

 Q: What's the background image you're using?

 A: Go to the GitHub page for this project look up "gangster_painting-2560x1600.jpg" you'll probably find it pretty quick and credits to whoever made it also as I don't own it and will never claim to.